-To conclude, the DRAT presents 5 figures in the context of analysing asset quality.
-The first two, within the rankings of defaulted and non-performing exposures (RNPE1), DRAT codes 100 and 200, propose a ranking of countries according to the absolute and relative amounts of non-performing exposures respectively, with data extracted from FINREP template F 20.04.
-These indicators can provide insights into the geographical areas where EU banks recognise more financial assets as non-performing.
-Within the asset quality matrices (AQM1), DRAT codes 100, 200 and 300 consist of a matrix (for IRB banks only) providing information on LGD, average PD on total IRB exposures and average PD without taking defaulted exposures into account.
+To conclude, four DRAT have been defined in the context of analysing asset quality.
+The first two, DRATs 25 and 26, propose a ranking of countries according to the absolute and relative amounts of non-performing exposures respectively, with data extracted from FINREP template F 20.04.
+These indicators could provide insights into the geographical areas where EU banks recognise more financial assets as non-performing.
+DRATs 29 and 31 consist of a matrix (for IRB banks only) for the average Probability of default (PD) and Loss Given Default (LGD) by exposure class.
+Such information could highlight the riskiest portfolios of the reporting institution.

-I.3.4.
+1.3.4.
 Further methodological issues and ways to address these